Basic collection operations

 status="READY",

-shard_names=shard_names # The names (List[str]) of the shard to update (or a shard name)
+shard_names=shard_names, # The names (List[str]) of the shard to update (or a shard name)

 )